Mitigram/Minigram-Presentation/PITCHME.md

 - Moduralize the coder, remove all global variables
 - Separate concerns
 - Make it DRY
-- Angular Elements
+- Use Angular Elements for new components and convert old ones.
 - Create an API
 - https://jsonapi.org/
+- Build the surrounding app
-- Bui
+- Profit!
 @ulend
 @snapend